ibm-cloud-docs/watsonxdata/delete_database.md

 To delete a database-catalog pair, complete the following steps:
 {: shortdesc}

 1. Dissociate the catalog that is associated with the database from the engine.
-For instructions, see [Dissociating a catalog from an engine](watsonxdata?topic=watsonxdata-disso-cat-eng).
+For instructions, see [Dissociating a catalog from an engine](watsonxdata?topic=watsonxdata-disso-cat-eng){: external}.

 2. In **Infrastructure manager**, go to the **Databases** tab.